 In Year 9 they continue to follow a strong core entitlement but can opt for areas of strength.
-This enables student to fully prepare themselves for the increasingly demanding GCSE qualifications.
-We are developing a rich options framework incorporating high quality academic and vocational programmes.
+This enables students to fully prepare themselves for the increasingly demanding GCSE qualifications.
+We are developing a rich options framework incorporating high quality academic and vocational qualifications.

 There is a core curriculum of:

 - English Language

 - Science (Dual Certificate)